Dr. Michelle Folk

 Sessional Member of Religious Studies

-Michelle L. Folk received the degree of doctor of philosophy in religious studies from Concordia University in Montreal, Quebec, Canada in the fall of 2013 with a focus on Hinduism and Islam in South Asia.
-Her dissertation, entitled Ascetics, Devotees, Disciples, and Lords of the Matam: Monasteries in Medieval Tamilnadu, examined the endowments that were recorded on the walls of South India’s religious institutions from the ninth to thirteenth century for what these epigraphical records reveal about the activities and people associated with matams during this period.
-Her research and teaching interests include asceticism and monasticism, gender and sexualities, narrative and identity construction, and colonialism in the South Asian context.
-She teaches in religious studies at Campion and Luther Colleges at the University of Regina in Regina, Saskatchewan, Canada.
+Michelle L. Folk received her PhD in religious studies from Concordia University.
+Her dissertation Ascetics, Devotees, Disciples, and Lords of the Matam: Monasteries in Medieval Tamilnadu examines endowments recorded on the walls of South India’s religious institutions from the ninth to thirteenth century for what epigraphical records reveal about the activities and people associated with matams during this period.
+Research and teaching interests include asceticism and monasticism, gender and sexualities, narrative, and colonialism in the South Asian context.
+As a member of the department of gender, religion, and critical studies, she teaches in religious studies at Campion and Luther Colleges at the University of Regina.
+Her current project examines how ephemera in personal archives reflect colonialist narratives and discourses of Otherness.
+She is a member of the executive and program co-chair for the Canadian Society for the Study of Religion.

 - Gender and sexualities in South Asia